laurentsimon/attestation/spec/predicates/deployment.md

 ## Use Cases

-When deploying an artifact (e.g., a container), we want to restrict the environment where the artifact is allowed to be deployed / run.
+When deploying an artifact (e.g., a container), we want to restrict which environment the artifact is allowed to be deployed / run.
 The environment has access to resources we want to protect, such as a service account, a Spiffe ID, a Kubernetes pod ID, etc.
 The deployment attestation authoritatively binds an artifact to a deployment environment where an artifact is allowed to be deployed.